founder story

 farhanah

 Growing up in East London, Farhanah often wondered what success could look like for a girl like her.
-In Tower Hamlets, she recognised her potential but rarely saw role models who shared her background.
+In Tower Hamlets, she recognised her potential but rarely saw professional role models who shared her working-class and diverse background.

-After university, she made the bold decision to step away from the corporate path to “find herself and make change.”
-She went on to work with charities, lead social mobility programmes, connect young people to quality jobs, facilitate hundreds of school workshops, and helped bring Birmingham’s first TEDxYouth event to life.
+After university, she stepped away from the corporate ladder to pursue her passion.
+She went on to work with charities, lead social mobility programmes, connect young people to quality jobs, deliver hundreds of school workshops and help host Birmingham’s first TEDxYouth event.

-Determined to change that, Farhanah founded Inspire LEX - with a mission to empower young people through real-life stories, connecting them to opportunities, insights, and lessons shaped by relatable role models.
+Determined to change that, Farhanah founded Inspire LEX - an enterprise empowering young people through real-life stories, opportunities, insights and lessons from relatable role models.

-Through Inspire LEX, she aims to build a connected community where young people can learn, grow, and truly thrive.
+Today, she is building a connected community where every young person can learn, grow and truly thrive.

 “I was fortunate to access a few opportunities that advanced my journey, and I’m committed to helping other young people overcome barriers and access the same pathways to social mobility.”